iosue/BDV/102/Capstone/Part-1/README.md

 remove item from cart

+---

 ## 5 - Discussion

 For the purposes of this assignment, I have focused only on the functionality of a single registered-(mock)-user; user registration and account editing etc follows similar logic to the cart process.

+The current structure of the database is a .json file acting  as an internal javascript object. changes made are not persistent.
+SQL schema and js logic are present; integration will be addressed going forward with the project.

-In developing the ERD, the cart_id was listed as order_id, and fed into the Item_in_Order entity (since Item_in_Order will only ever have ONE OF EITHER order_id or cart_id).  this caused a constraint collision in postgres, however.
+*In developing the ERD, the cart_id was listed as order_id, and fed into the Item_in_Order entity (since Item_in_Order will only ever have ONE OF EITHER order_id or cart_id).  this caused a constraint collision in postgres, however.
+What is the appropriate solution here?*

 >